vedmant/laravel-shortcodes/readme.md

 [posts_list ids="1,2,3"]
 ```

-Then in render function you can parse this attribute using build in method:
+Then in the `render` function you can parse this attribute using built-in method:
 ```php
 $ids = $this->parseCommaSeparated($atts['ids']);
 ```